Tornado outbreak of March 2–3, 2012: Crittenden–Piner–Morning View, Kentucky

-Peach Grove, Kentucky/Moscow – Hamersville, Ohio
+Peach Grove, Kentucky/Moscow–Hammersville, Ohio

 After producing the violent EF4 Henryville and Crittenden tornadoes, the same parent supercell entered Campbell County, Kentucky and produced another tornado to the west of Peach Grove at 4:39 PM.
 This rain-wrapped wedge tornado moved east and reached high-end EF3 intensity as it neared the Pendleton County line, damaging or destroying several homes in the area.
 Damage surveyors noted some modular block foundation homes in this area that were lifted into the air intact, before being thrown in excess of 100 yards and smashed back to the ground, completely obliterating them.
 100 mph straight line winds from the parent supercell caused additional damage away from the main damage path in this area as well.

 After crossing into Pendleton County, the tornado produced a mixture of EF2 and EF3 damage as it passed north of Peach Grove.
 Multiple homes, mobile homes, barns, and outbuildings along this segment of the path were destroyed, and many trees were snapped and uprooted as well.
 The tornado then continued across the Ohio River into Clermont County, Ohio, immediately slamming into the small riverside village of Moscow at high-end EF3 intensity.
 Moscow was devastated by the tornado, with 80% of the village being heavily damaged or destroyed.
 Numerous two story homes had roofs and exterior walls ripped off, and a few homes in town were completely flattened.
 Almost every tree in Moscow was uprooted, snapped, or denuded by the tornado.
 A 64-year-old woman was found dead in the rubble of her home, and several other residents were injured.

 Beyond Moscow, the tornado continued through rural areas of Clermont County, damaging and destroying many additional homes and outbuildings, snapping many trees, as well and killing two other people in the destruction of a mobile home.
 The tornado then crossed into Brown County, weakening to EF1 strength as it passed near the town of Hamersville.
 Damage along this portion of the path consisted of roof damage to homes, damage to trees, outbuildings destroyed, and mobile homes blown off of their foundations and severely damaged.
 The tornado then lifted to the south of Hamersville.

 Overall, this tornado killed three people along its path and injured 13 others.
 It attained a maximum width of one quarter-mile and had estimated peak winds of 160 mph.